 Pooja Pittie is a visual artist based in Chicago.
-Born and raised in India, Pooja Pittie trained as an accountant and moved to the U.S. in 1999.
-She earned an MBA from the University of Chicago Booth School of Business, which led her to a career in finance and entrepreneurship.
+Born and raised in India, Pooja trained as an accountant and moved to the U.S. in 1999.
+She earned an MBA from the University of Chicago Booth School of Business, which led to a career in finance and entrepreneurship.
 A long held practice and self-study in painting was always apparent, and, in 2016, she decided to pursue her passion and shifted her focus to painting full-time.
 Since then, Pooja has completed the HATCH residency at Chicago Artists' Coalition, the Center Program at Hyde Park Art Center, and the 3Arts Bodies of Work Fellowship at UIC.

-Pooja has an incurable and progressive form of muscular dystrophy and her painting process explores the constantly changing relationship between an often slow body and an active mind.
+Pooja has an incurable and progressive form of muscular dystrophy and her artistic process explores the constantly changing relationship between an often slow body and an active mind.

 - Nothing Gold Can Stay Image: Robert Chase Heishman and Robert Salazar